 What do I mean by this?
 The words speak for themselves.
 I am not alone or in actual physical solitude by any means.
 I wouldn’t call myself lonely, although I do love “going it alone” and being a “loner.”
 I equally enjoy being alone as much as I enjoy being around people.

-During all my travels in 2012 to San Francisco, Maui, Utah, North Carolina and Louisiana, I took great pleasure in going solo; walking alone through Haight & Ashbury area; mellowing out by the beach for hours absorping the sights, sounds and sand; hiking up a mountain to watch the sunset; roaming an art/music festival by myself; taking daily walks in the country and spending hours in my room writing a book; I have grown to love my own company.
+During all my travels in 2012 to San Francisco, Maui, Utah, North Carolina and Louisiana, I took great pleasure in going solo; walking alone through Haight & Ashbury area; mellowing out by the beach for hours absorping the sights, sounds and sand; hiking up a mountain to watch the sunset; roaming a 4 day art/music festival by myself; taking daily walks in the country and spending hours in my room writing a book; I have grown to love my own company.
 Solitude is a favorite passtime.

 My main philosophy in life is that humans are here for each other.
 We exist to love, share and experience an array of events with other humans, especially sex – my personal favorite.
 Humans and animals aren’t designed for permanant solitude, otherwise we would die off in a matter of 50-80 years. (just a guess) Solitude is merely a small part of life.
 It’s inevitable.
 We all need it regardless if we like it or not.
 The Universe has a way of giving a person their “alone time”.
 Men love their caves and guess what….so do us women.